-A very interesting question...
+An interesting question...
 Yes, we have.
-Stay tuned to this FAQ and the Miller Audio website for new products to be announced in 2025, we just might have a tube rectified Dyna-70 Ultimate Upgrade as a new product.
-It has more to do with the economy and future view of inflation and balance of everyday items we must have to live vs luxury, or nice-to-have items, that are optional.
+Stay tuned to this FAQ and the Miller Audio website for new products to be announced mid-to-late 2025/2026, we just might have a tube rectified Dyna-70 Ultimate Upgrade as a new product.
+It has more to do with the economy and future view of inflation and balance of everyday items we must have to live vs luxury nice-to-have items, which are optional.